d12frosted/elpa-mirror/gnu/consult-readme.txt

   • `:history' Name of history variable to add selected candidate.
   • `:default' Must be t if the first item of the source is the default value.
-  • `:action' Action function called with the selected candidate.
+  • `:action' Function called with the selected candidate.
+  • `:new' Function called with new candidate name, only if `:require-match' is nil.
   • `:state' State constructor for the source, must return the state function.
   • Other source fields can be added specifically to the use case.

   The `:state' and `:action' fields of the sources deserve a longer explanation.
 The `:action' function takes a single argument and is only called after selection with the selected candidate, if the selection has not been aborted.
 This functionality is provided for convenience and easy definition of sources.
-The `:state' field is more complicated and general.
+The `:state' field is more general.
 The `:state' function is a constructor function without arguments, which can perform some setup necessary for the preview.
-It must return a closure with two arguments: The first argument is the candidate string, the second argument is the restore flag.
-The state function is called during preview, if a preview key has been pressed, with the selected candidate or nil and the restore argument being nil.
-Furthermore the state function is always called after selection with the selected candidate or nil.
-The state function is called with nil for the candidate if for example the selection process has been aborted or if the original preview state should be restored during preview.
-The restore flag is t for the final call.
-The final call happens even if preview is disabled.
-For this reason you can also use the final call to the state function in a similar way as `:action'.
-You probably only want to specify both `:state' and `:action' if `:state' is purely responsible for preview and `:action' is then responsible for the real action after selection.

-  In order to avoid slowness, `consult-buffer' only preview buffers by default.
+It must return a closure which takes an ACTION and a CANDIDATE argument.
+See the docstring of `consult--with-preview' for more details about the ACTION argument.

+  By default, `consult-buffer' previews buffers, bookmarks and files.
 Loading recent files, bookmarks or views can result in expensive operations.
-However it is possible to configure the bookmark and file sources to also perform preview.
+However it is possible to configure a manual preview as follows.

   ┌────
   │ (consult-customize